CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/README.md

 )
 ```

 The resulting `blobInfo.blobUrl` is returned as part of the `uploadBody` response object and gets passed to the object that is sent to the AQS queue, allowing the next step in the pipeline to download the output of the previous step!
-See [Universal Pipeline AQS Usage](#universal-pipeline-aqs-usage) for more information.
+See [Universal Pipeline AQS Usage](#aqs-usage) for more information.

-#### Universal Pipeline AQS Usage
+#### AQS Usage

 Each pipeline step defined in `FHIRFunctions.kt`, besides [Receive](./receive.md), that is specific to the Universal Pipeline ([Batch](./batch.md) and [Send](./send.md) are old steps shared with the legacy pipeline), use the `QueueTrigger` decorator to allow them to be executed via the AQS mechanism in Azure.
 For example, the Convert step's decorator looks like so: